grafana/clickhouse-datasource/docs/sources/_index.md

 2. From the left-hand menu, click the **Install plugin** button.

    The **Installation** tab is displayed.

-### Meet compatibility requirements

-* _A list of compatibility requirements for this plugin._
-* _If there are no compatibility requirements:_ There are no compatibility requirements for this plugin.

 ### Verify that the plugin is installed